 - Fold in tuna and onion until evenly mixed.

-- Using a one-quarter cup measuring cup, scoop tuna mixture into the cup and pack it in tightly with the back of a spoon.
+- Using a 1/4-cup measuring cup, scoop tuna mixture into the cup and pack it in tightly with the back of a spoon.
 Invert cup onto the prepared baking sheet and lightly tap the bottom of the cup to release the tuna cake.
 They should hold their shape very well, but press back in any loose ingredients if they separate.
 Repeat for the remaining mixture (you should yield about 11 tuna cakes).